solo-viber/file_version_saver/README.md

 ## ✨ Features

-- **Save Version**: Right-click any file and save a timestamped version
+- **Save Version**: Right-click any file and save a timestamped version with a required comment
 - **View Versions**: Browse all saved versions of a file with a clean GUI
 - **Restore Versions**: Restore any previous version with automatic backup
 - **Open Versions**: Open any saved version with its default application